 - Get into the habit of a weekly intensive hair treatment to hydrate dry hair.

-- And don’t forget that your hair is what you eat, so check your diet to make sure it’s really getting what it needs.
+- And don’t forget that your hair is what you eat, so check your diet to ensure it’s getting what it needs.
 What’s good for your skin is good for your hair.

-Summer Hair Guide: Get most from Deep Conditioning Treatments
+Summer Hair Guide: Get the most from Deep Conditioning Treatments

 - Always squeeze excess water out of your hair before application.
 Hair should be damp but not dripping wet.

-- Less is more – good quality hair masks tend to be concentrated.
+- Less is more – choose a good quality hair mask.
 Spending a bit more for a better quality product that goes a long way is often more economical in the long run.

 - Work the product up in your palms before application.
-That way it’s easier to spread in the hair and you won’t end up with a concentration of product in one place.
+That makes it easier to spread in the hair, and you won’t end up with a concentration of product in one place.

-- If your hair is thick and coarse, you can apply from root to tip, otherwise, just concentrate on mid-lengths and ends.
+- If your hair is thick and coarse, you can apply from root to tip.
+Otherwise, concentrate on mid-lengths and ends.

-- We recommend leaving our Restore and Shine Hair Masque on for longer if you can.
-Ten minutes is enough to give your hair a boost but if you leave on for a few hours you will notice an even bigger difference.
-The secret is to leave it on for longer, not to use more product.
+- I recommend leaving our Restore and Shine Hair Masque on for longer if you can.
+Ten minutes is enough.
+However, if your hair is excessively dry or you want to give it an extra moisture boost, leave it on for a few hours.

 - Rinse well.
-When you take a hair mask off, unless the instructions specify, there’s no need to follow with shampoo.
-Just rinse, dry and style as normal.
+When you take a hair mask off unless the instructions specify, there’s no need to follow with shampoo.
+Just rinse, dry and style.